Nuitka/Nuitka/Developer_Manual.rst

    function = decorator( function )

 The only difference is the assignment to function.
-In the ``@decorator`` case, if the decorator fails with an exception, the name ``function`` is not assigned.
+In the ``@decorator`` case, if the decorator fails with an exception, the name ``function`` is not assigned yet, but kept in a temporary variable.

-Therefore in Nuitka this assignment is from a "function body expression" and only the last decorator returned value is assigned to the function name.
+Therefore in Nuitka this assignment is more similar to that of a lambda expression, where the assignment to the name is only at the end, which also has the extra benefit of not treating real function and lambda functions any different.

 This removes the need for optimization and code generation to support decorators at all.
 And it should make the two variants optimize equally well.